Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Unified non-metric Tensor-Einstein Supergravity theories in

 \section{Unified non-metric Tensor-Einstein Supergravity theories in $d=6$}

 As we reviewed in section \ref{unifiedMESGT} there exist three infinite families of unified $N=2$ MESGTs in $d=5$.
 Their C-tensors are given by the structure constants $d_{IJK}$ of the traceless elements of Lorentzian Jordan algebras $J_{(1,N)}^{\mathbb{A}} $ of degree three over the associative division algebras $\mathbb{A}=\mathbb{R},\mathbb{C},\mathbb{H}$ which are invariant under their automorphism groups of $J_{(1,N)}^{\mathbb{A}} $.
 Since the structure constants $d_{IJK}$ of three Lorentzian Jordan algebras of degree four, namely $J_{(1,3)}^{\mathbb R}$, $J_{(1,3)}^{\mathbb C}$ and $J_{(1,3)}^{\mathbb H}$, coincide with the C-tensors defined by the norms of the Euclidean Jordan algebras of degree three, $J_{3}^{\mathbb C}$, $J_{3}^{\mathbb H}$ and $J_{3}^{\mathbb O}$ respectively\cite{Gunaydin:2003yx}, they have accidental enlarged hidden symmetries: \bea Aut [J_{(1,3)}^{\mathbb R}]= SO(3,1) \quad \Longrightarrow \quad Str_0(J_3^{\mathbb{C}})= SL(3,\mathbb{C}) \\ Aut [J_{(1,3)}^{\mathbb C}]= SU(3,1) \quad \Longrightarrow \quad Str_0(J_3^{\mathbb{H}})= SU^*(6) \\ Aut [J_{(1,3)}^{\mathbb H}]= USp(6,2) \quad \Longrightarrow \quad Str_0(J_3^{\mathbb{O}})=E_{6(-26)} \eea The enlarged symmetry groups $SL(3,\mathbb{C}), SU^*(6) $ and $E_{6(-26)}$ are the global symmetry groups of the $5d$ MESGTs defined by the corresponding Euclidean Jordan algebras.
 As we discussed above these three $5d$ unified MESGTs theories can be obtained from unified tensor-Einstein supergravity theories in $6d$.
 For the non-metic tensor-Einstein supergravity theories to be unified theories all the tensor fields including the gravitensor must transform irreducibly under the global symmetry group.
 Remarkably the corresponding irreducible representations of $SL(3,\mathbb{C}), SU^*(6) $ and $E_{6(-26)}$ remain irreducible under the restriction to the manifest symmetry subgroups $SO(3,1),SU(3,1)$ and $USp(6,2)$, respectively.
-For the other members of the three infinite families of unified MESGTs there is no symmetry enhancement.
-Nonetheless we expect them to descend from unified tensor-Einstein supergravity theories in $6d$ in a similar fashion.
-In addition to the 3 infinite families there exist a unified MESGT in $d=5$ defined by the Lorentzian octonionic Jordan algebra of degree three $J_{(1,2)}^{\mathbb{O}} $.
-This isolated theory is also expected to descend from a unified tensor-Einstein supergravity in $d=6$.
-In Tables \ref{unifiedTESGT} and \ref{unifiedMESGT} we give the list of unified tensor-Einstein supergravity theories in $d=6$, their field content and global symmetry groups, under which all the tensor fields including the gravitensor form an irrep.